 Sun, Mar 22, 5 PM

-18/19 Artist-in-Residence Timothy White Eagle’s creative process stems from Indigenous circles as a form of intuitive healing work through transformational rituals.
-His art practice and spiritual practice are woven together.
-Commissioned by On the Boards, The Violet Symphony stems from an impulse to create a story about a personal connection to addiction and addicts.
-Recently, he has experienced the loss of a loved one to addiction and has been ruminating about the idea of holding up a society that values all life including the addicts.
+Timothy White Eagle’s creative process stems from Indigenous circles as a form of intuitive healing work through transformational rituals.
+His art and spiritual practice are woven together in his theatrical performances.
+Commissioned by On the Boards, The Violet Symphony is a rumination on how a society can value the lives of people in active addiction and appreciate them as agents of change who bring new vision into the world.

 About the Artist